Nutrition Practice Test Questions

 3. Tenderness and swelling in legs

-4. First symptom is altered mental status
+4. The first symptom is altered mental status

 1. Vitamin D